SumoLogic/sumologic-documentation/docs/alerts/monitors/muting-schedules.md

 Setting a **Muting Schedule** allows you to pause alert notifications from monitors according to a schedule that you define.
 You can apply this setting to individual monitors and/or folders.
 For folders, this will mute all nested monitors and subfolders.
 Here are some scenarios where you might want to mute your alerts:

 * **Scheduled System Maintenance**.
-When you're doing system maintenance, notifications can get triggered because the application and infrastructure are being brought up or turned off.
-These notifications can be very distracting, and might hamper the maintenance activities.
+During system maintenance, notifications can get triggered because your application and infrastructure are being brought up or turned off.
+Such notifications are known false alarms and should be ignored.
 * **Off-Business Hours**.
-If you're configuring alerts with specific thresholds that are only applicable during business hours, that might generate false alerts in off-business hours.
+If your monitors reflect performance thresholds that are only applicable during business hours, such monitors might generate false alarms during off-business hours.

 ## Prerequisites
 Make sure you've enabled the [**View Muting Schedules** and **Manage Muting Schedules**](/docs/manage/users-roles/roles/role-capabilities/#alerts) user permissions, which allow you to define and edit a muting schedule.